joshlikesyou/fixed-tables/README.md

 ## What it's all about
 A table made with the [react-fixed-table](https://facebook.github.io/fixed-data-table/) component.
 The fixed part of the table comes from the ads data and the scrollable portion comes from ad_metrics.
 Ad_metrics is joined on ads at remote_id.
-Both sections show remote_id to show that it is sorting properly.
+Both sections have a remote_id column to show that it is joining properly.

-The sort is accomplished by the function below in the apps component.
+The sort is accomplished by the help of the function below in the <Apps /> component.

 ```javascript
 sort_ad_metrics = () => {